stencila/r/README.md

 **Note** Installing Stencila package for R may take a while as there are a number of dependencies which need to be installed.

-### Use
+## ⚡ Use

 This package lets you run R code from inside Stencila Documents.
 When you start the [Stencila Desktop](https://github.com/stencila/desktop) it will be automatically detect the installed R package and you'll be able to execute R code cells from within your documents.

-Check out what people are doing with Stencila and R - [Giulio Valentino Dalla Riva](https://github.com/gvdr) has created Tiny Open Access Data Samples ([TOADS](https://github.com/gvdr/toads/)).
+Check out what people are doing with Stencila and R. [Giulio Valentino Dalla Riva](https://github.com/gvdr) has created Tiny Open Access Data Samples ([TOADS](https://github.com/gvdr/toads/)).
 These awesome open datasets teach programming and statistics using Stencila.
 Check out the TOADS!

 More documentation is available at https://stencila.github.io/r

-### Discuss

 We love feedback.
 Create a [new issue](https://github.com/stencila/r/issues/new), add to [existing issues](https://github.com/stencila/r/issues) or [chat](https://gitter.im/stencila/stencila) with members of the community.

-### Develop
+## ⚒️ Develop

 Most development tasks can be run from R, using `make` shortcuts or RStudio keyboard shortcuts.